Afonso-2403/SAP-CAP-Useful-Resources/SAP_CAP_Cheatsheet.md

 * `mbt build` to build the application archive (builds each module in `mta.yaml`)
 * `cf deploy <archive-path>` (mtar file)
 * `cf logs <service-name>` to see what is going on with a given service
+* `cf services` shows the services and associated apps running for the logged in space

 #### Authentication and Authorization